Signs of Dog Pregnancy & Caring for a Pregnant Dog

 2. By the end of the first month, your vet can detect fetal heartbeats.

 3. During the second month, the embryos start developing into recognizable puppies.

 4. Around day 63, your puppies are ready to be born!

 How to Tell if Your Dog Is Pregnant

-If you think your dog might be pregnant, it’s always a good idea to visit with the vet.
+If you think your dog might be pregnant, it's always a good idea to consult your veterinarian.
 He or she can perform a variety of diagnostic tests to determine if your dog is pregnant.
-Depending on how far along your dog is, the vet may do an ultrasound, perform abdominal palpation, measure your dog’s hormone levels, or do an X-ray.
+Depending on how far along your dog is, the vet may do an ultrasound, perform abdominal palpation, measure your dog's hormone levels, or do an X-ray.

-● Hormone Levels: After day 30, your vet can do a blood test to measure your dog’s hormones.
-If your dog is pregnant, she will be producing a hormone called relaxin.
+• Hormone Levels: After day 30, your vet can do a blood test to measure your dog’s hormones.
+If your dog is pregnant, she will be producing the hormone relaxin.

 Signs of Pregnancy in Dogs